larafoster/Good-Readme-Generator/README.md

 ---
 ### Contribute
+Please feel free to fork this project and create your own branch.

 >If you created an application or package and would like other developers to contribute it.
-Please feel free to fork this project and create your own branch.

 ---
 ### Tests
+No tests

 >Go the extra mile and write tests for your application.
 Then provide examples on how to run them here.

 ---
 ### Questions